bahodge/tomb-of-annihilation/sessions/Session 32.md

 [[Munch]] goes to the bath house and takes a bath.

-## Thundering Lizard

 We ask one of the guides if they can take us to the [[Lost City of Omu]].
 Her name is [[Selida]].
 She agrees to take us.

 [[Munch]] goes to buy poison from [[Trade Princess Jesamine]] but she is dead and her daughter is now the trade princess.
 We buy some drow poison from  [[Trade Princesses Ymezra]].

 We go to [[Trade Prince Zhan'ti]] and sell all the bolts of silk and loom for 2000gp.
 We also sell all of our other wares.
+We go to the bonesmith